-One of two options are used to calculate the benefit–which one is used?
-According to the Department of Veterans Affairs, the pay is calculated at whichever method provides the greater advantage for the veteran:
+One of two options are used to calculate the benefit.
+According to the VA, the pay is calculated at whichever method provides the greater advantage for the veteran:

 - Pay calculated on your disability percentage.
-This calculation uses “a minimum of 50 percent” while on the temporary list.
+This calculation uses “a minimum of 50%” while on the temporary list.
 This is known as “Method A.”

 - Pay calculated on the years of active service.
 This is known as “Method B.”

-Your pay will be computed based on whichever is more beneficial for you.
+Your pay will be determined based on whichever is more beneficial for you.

-While on the Temporary list, federal guidelines state you must have a physical no later than every 18 months.
-Those who fail to do so will have their payments suspended until the examination has been performed.
+Federal guidelines state that you must have a physical every 18 months when on the TDRL.
+Failing to do so will result in suspended payments until the examination has been performed.

 Those who were placed on the Temporary list on or after Jan.
-1, 2017 are allowed three years maximum, “providing you condition does not change during that time.”
+1, 2017, are allowed three years maximum, “providing your condition does not change during that time.”
 According to the DoD, those who are found fit for active duty during this time may be removed from the list and returned to active duty.

 The Permanent Disability Retired List